eschava/node-red-contrib-hourglass/README.md

 Also, the node persists all required information between restarts of Node-RED to the file system, so you don't need to worry about recovery of your data.

 One common case of using this node is calculation of the time when some device is working (*operating hour counters 'OHC'*).
-In addition it also can alert you when it's time to do some maintenance work or change life-limited parts.
+In addition, it also can alert you when it's time to do some maintenance work or change life-limited parts.
 Another typical use case is the measuring of time durations (e.g. signal pulse widths, process durations, motion sensor presence times, etc.).
 ![node-appearance](assets/node-appearance.png "Node appearance")
 **Fig. 1:** Node appearance